moonsdust/SheepJumpAI/README.md

 ![Sheep Jump AI](./images/game.png)

-Sheep Jump AI is a self-learning A.I. that plays a game, where a sheep jumps to avoid fences, using the genetic algorithm.
+Sheep Jump AI is a self-learning AI that plays a game, where a sheep jumps to avoid fences, using the genetic algorithm.
 Implementation of the genetic algorithm is a work in progress right now.

 Inclusion of fitness, more friendly UI, and feature for more interactivity such as ability to adjust population size coming soon!